Binance affiliate program · Updated July 2026

 | KYC-verified account | Required | Required |

-| Application / approval | None — instant | Required — reviewed |
+| Application / approval | None — instant | Required — vetted |

 | Audience or channel | Not needed | Expected (site, channel, community) |